Guardianship

-Guardianship may become necessary for certain individuals who have suffered an incapacitating physical or mental illness or injury.
-Guardianship is also an important consideration in regard to the rights of minors when a parent can no longer act on behalf of the child whether due to abandonment, incapacity or death of the parent.
+When an individual suffers an incapacitating physical or mental illness or injury, guardianship may become necessary.
+The same holds for the rights of minors when a parent can no longer act on behalf of the child due to abandonment, incapacity or death.
+In such cases, a guardian may be appointed to act on behalf of the incapacitated person or minor.

 Guardianship of the person allows the guardian to consent to both medical and non-medical services.
 As guardian of the person, the appointed fiduciary may make decisions about the incapacitated person’s living arrangement, including decisions about placement into a nursing home or assisted living.